Klika-Tech/nucleo-azure-iot-demo/aws/README.md

 1. Give a name to the policy and copy and paste the following JSON into the "Policy Document" text area:

     ```
     {
         "Version": "2012-10-17",
         "Statement": [
             {
                 "Effect": "Allow",
                 "Action": [
                     "iot:Publish"
                 ],
                 "Resource": [
                     "arn:aws:iot:us-east-1:<AWS-ACCOUNT-ID-WITHOUT-HYPHENS>:topic/$aws/things/Nucleo/shadow/update",
                     "arn:aws:iot:us-east-1:<AWS-ACCOUNT-ID-WITHOUT-HYPHENS>:topic/Nucleo/data"
                 ]
             }
         ]
     }
     ```

     Don't forget to replace `<AWS-ACCOUNT-ID-WITHOUT-HYPHENS>` with your account id.

 There is one configuration parameter in the lambda code: IoT endpoint host name.
 It is unique for every AWS account.
 You can get it in IoT console.
-Go to the console and click the small button with a question mark on the right then copy any paste the hostname to the `iotEndpoint` variable at the beginning of the lambda code.
+Go to the console and click the small button with a question mark on the right then copy any paste the host name to the `iotEndpoint` variable at the beginning of the lambda code.

 ## Amazon Cognito